Orange-OpenSource/conllueditor/README.md

 ## Show CoNLL-U, LaTeX and SD-parse format and file statistics

 The buttons `CoNLL-U`, `LaTeX` and `SD-parse` open a window which contains the current sentence in the corresponding format.
 LaTeX output includes MWE units as well as enhanced dependencies.
-Enhanced dependencies which are identical too basic dependencies are shown in the LaTeX output if the button `show basic in enhanced` is activated.
+Enhanced dependencies, which are identical to basic dependencies are shown in the LaTeX output if the button `show basic in enhanced` is activated.
 The `download` downloads the current image as a svg-file.
 A click on the filename on the top of the screens opens a windows with some file
 statistics: